Missed connection

 Missad anslutning - Engelska

 When you miss your connecting flight, you may be entitled to compensation and help from the airline.
+Find out how much compensation you may claim and what you can do if the airline refuses your claims.

 Cooperation:This website is co-funded by the European Union.